-Practice Tip: Always state the grounds for your objection.
+Practice Tip: Always state the specific grounds for your objection.
 If the matter was previously heard and decided by motion in limine, reference and incorporate the previous grounds asserted.
+Our Supreme Court may consider the issue waived if only a general objection is lodged.